She wanted to wear the beautiful outfit her grandma had brought from India, and of course, her sister wanted one too.

 -

 Make the lotus flowers using a cookie cutter.
-Use a toothpick to make them look more real and add a sugar pearl in the centre.
-Use a cookie cutter for the leaves.
-Attach the flowers on the leaves using edible glue.
-Keep aside to dry.
+Use a toothpick to add detail and make them look more realistic, then place a sugar pearl in the centre.
+Cut out the leaves with a cookie cutter, attach the flowers to the leaves using edible glue, and set aside to dry.

 -

-Make the Indian flags buy rolling 3 ropes of coloured fondant.
-Stick them together with edible glue, then flatten them with a fondant smoother.
-Make the Ashoka Chakra with a very thin rope of blue fondant and glue it to the flag.
-Insert a toothpick in one of the flags and keep aside to dry.
+Make the Indian flags by rolling 3 ropes of coloured fondant.
+Stick them together with edible glue and flatten with a fondant smoother.
+Create the Ashoka Chakra with a very thin rope of blue fondant and glue it to the flag.
+Insert a toothpick into one of the flags and set aside to dry.

 -

 Cut out 8 rounds of pink fondant.
-You can make them as thin or thick as you like, I made mine as thick as cookies.
-Let them dry overnight before decorating them.
+They can be as thin or as thick as preferred; about biscuit thickness works well.
+Let them dry overnight before decorating.

 -

-To make mehndi patterns on the fondant rounds, use a small 1.5 tip and coloured royal icing.
-Decorate with golden pearls and some edible glitter.
+To make the mehndi patterns on the fondant rounds, use a small 1.5 tip and coloured royal icing.
+Decorate with golden pearls and edible glitter.

 -